ZeonlungPun/VariablesSelection/README.md

 Variables Selection detecting  important features from huge input variables.

-This file provides a class "FeatureImportance" combining most vital feature selection models, which is convenient for users to call.
+This file VariableSelection.py provides a class "FeatureImportance" combining most vital feature selection models, which is convenient for users to call.

-All the 13 methods we use are : LASSO, ElasticNet, SCAD, Knockoff, RandomForest, AdaBoost, GradientBoosting , ExtraTrees, LassoNet,GradientLearning,  LassoNet , GroupLasso and SHAP.
+All the 14 methods we use are : LASSO, ElasticNet, SCAD, Knockoff, RandomForest, AdaBoost, GradientBoosting , ExtraTrees, LassoNet,GradientLearning,  LassoNet , GroupLasso ,Layer-WiseRelevancePropagation and SHAP.

 # Paper Links